Transport and phase separation of active Brownian particles in fluctuating environments: Active Brownian particle with fluctuations

-One approach to model this system is to exploit the idea of the diffusing diffusivity model, that is, the spatial heterogeneity of an evolving medium may be \textit{mimicked} by a time dependent stochastic process.
-In our case, the characteristic parameter is $\eta(\textbf{r})$ which we set to be calculated from a random process, say $\varUpsilon^{-1}(t)$.
-This implies that the friction coefficients at time $t$ are proportional to the process $\varUpsilon(t)$; $\gamma_{T,R}(t) \propto \varUpsilon(t)^{-1}$.
-Rewriting the Eq.~\ref{1} in the following form
+One approach to describe such a situation is diffusing diffusivity model~\cite{chubynsky2014diffusing, jain2016diffusion, jain2016diffusing}, that is, the spatial heterogeneity of an evolving medium is \textit{mimicked} by a time dependent stochastic process.
+In our case, the characteristic parameter is the viscosity, $\eta(\textbf{r})$, which we assume to be described by a random process, $\varUpsilon^{-1}(t)$ (where $\varUpsilon(t)$ is constrained to be positive).
+This implies (see Eqs.~(\ref{constant-fric})) that the friction coefficients become time-dependent quantities, that are proportional to this process, i.e., $\gamma_{T,R}(t) \propto \varUpsilon(t)^{-1}$.
+Rewriting the Langevin equation in the following form

-it becomes evident that the environmental fluctuations (through $\gamma_{R,T}(t)$) affect the motility and diffusivities simultaneously and similarly.
-Thus one gets the relation below between these quantities
+it becomes evident that the environmental fluctuations affect the motility and diffusivities, given by the time-dependent analogs of Eqs.~(\ref{constant-active}) and (\ref{constant-diff}), simultaneously and in the same way.
+As a consequence one has

-where $\varUpsilon(t)$ is constrained to be positive.
-The modified Langevin equations of motion of the ABP may then be rewritten as follows:

-We note that the introduced fluctuations in this work are considered to be external.
-This differs from the internal fluctuations which were considered in Ref.~\cite{23inlutz} where the fluctuations in the motility are not correlated to fluctuations in the direction of motion.